-• the IMT at quarterly meetings

-• the HHs or IE to discuss any identified issues or concerns using regularly scheduled monthly and quarterly meetings and established contractual communication channels b.
+- · the IMT at quarterly meetings - the HHs or IE to discuss any identified issues or concerns using regularly scheduled monthly and quarterly meetings and established contractual communication channels - Participants, families and other interested parties and the public through the State's web-site, regularly scheduled quarterly and annual meetings with advocates, and through direct mail to participants ii.
+System Improvement Activities b.
 System Design Changes i.
 Describe the process for monitoring and analyzing the effectiveness of system design changes.
 Include a description of the various roles and responsibilities involved in the processes for monitoring & assessing system design changes.
 If applicable, include the state's targeted standards for systems improvement.
+Oversight of the concurrent waivers is performed by an Interagency Monitoring Team (IMT), chaired by NYSDOH staff, with representation from State children's licensure, certification, designation and service agencies.
+An interagency agreement outlines oversight roles of IMT partners.
+NYSDOH, through the IMT committee holds the primary responsibility for monitoring and assessing the effectiveness of system and programmatic design changes to determine if the desired effect has been achieved.
+This includes incorporation of feedback from participants, stakeholders, providers and Health Homes/IE. At IMT meetings, which occur at least quarterly IMT members: